Mormon Battalion Monument Commission

 The Utah Mormon Battalion Monument Committee, forerunner to the Utah Mormon Battalion Commission, was created in 1915.
-The Eleventh Legislature authorized the Governor to appoint a committee to be comprised of seven resident citizens of the State and charged the members to "select a proper site upon the Capitol grounds and procure a suitable design for a monument to commemorate the important contribution made to the early settlement and development of the State of Utah, and the western portion of this country by the Mormon Battalion" (Laws of Utah, 1915, Chapter 62).
+The Eleventh Legislature authorized the Governor to appoint a committee to be comprised of seven resident citizens of the State and charged the members to "select a proper site upon the Capitol grounds and procure a suitable design for a monument to commemorate the important contribution made to the early settlement and development of the State of Utah, and the western portion of this country by the Mormon Battalion".
 An initial appropriation of $1,000 was made to the Utah Mormon Battalion Committee, which was charged to report its acts and recommendations to the twelfth session of the legislature.

 A movement began in 1905 to honor the Mormon Battalion, over 500 U.S. Army volunteers who made the longest infantry trek in U.S. military history by marching over 2,000 miles from Council Bluffs, Iowa, to San Diego, California, during the 1846 War with Mexico.
 Battalion members are regarded as Utah's first military heroes.